Masters in Innovation Management and Entrepreneurship

 The PRIME curriculum, like technology and innovation, is constantly evolving as we strive to continually improve the student experience.
 Students will be informed of any curriculum changes prior to enrollment.

-All students are required to complete 8 courses (6 core courses, 2 program director approved electives) and an internship – all with a technology focus in STEM, as well as, entrepreneurship.
-The internship may be waived if a student is working or involved in a start-up; program director's approval required.
+• An internship in the fall OR spring term – all with a technology focus in STEM, as well as, entrepreneurship.
+PRIME provides the companies; students secure their desired internship The internship may be waived if a student is working or involved in a start-up; program director's approval required.

 CURRICULUM FORMAT: